xiaoxianyu-office/mm/skills/mechanics/settonguetarget.md

 Mechanic: Set Tongue Target
 --------------------------
-Sets the tongue target for a frog caster to the target entity
+Sets the tongue target for a frog caster to the target entity.

 **Attributes**